 The Milner Historic Recreation Area lies along the Snake River, 9 miles west of Burley, Idaho.

 Several recreation sites, developed and primitive, dot the four-mile shoreline.
-The area’s basalt cliffs and surrounding sage grassland are a year-round haven for songbirds and waterfowl, with excellent fishing for bass, channel catfish, yellow perch, and trout, and ice fishing most winters.
+The area’s basalt cliffs and surrounding sage grassland are a year-round haven for songbirds and waterfowl, with excellent fishing for bass, channel catfish, yellow perch, and trout.
+Visitors can also go ice fishing most winters.

-Over 100 years ago, emigrants on the Oregon Trail passed through here, and segments marked by deep ruts are still visible.
+Over 100 years ago, emigrants on the Oregon Trail passed through here.
+Segments marked by deep ruts are still visible.
 Just north of the west entrance to Milner, there is an interpretive shelter and a hiking trail that leads to some of the ruts.

 Location: 9 miles West of Burley, Idaho